jaalto/project--emacs-epackage-template/README.rst

 If you use Windows, install <http://cygwin.com> environment which contains everything from Emacs, Git, SSH and so on.
-The instructions below are for Cygwin, Linux Mac terminal:
+The instructions below work in any command line shell (Cygwin, Linux or Mac):

 1. Generate the SSH keys.